How to show you know nothing of history without saying you know nothing of history

 Luxuries Come Before Essentials

 In 2023, it is reported there will be 4 million college graduates but that it will be years before they are financially independent of their parents.
-(That article also peddles the myth that inflation is worse in 2023 than it was in the past.)
+(That article peddles the myth that inflation is worse in 2023 than it was in the past.)
 Their source says more than 2 in 3 parents make financial sacrifices to benefit their adult children.

 Today’s graduates: